qutip/qutip/doc/installation.rst

     pip install qutip

-Or, optionally, to also incldue the Fortran-based Monte Carlo solver:
+Or, optionally, to also include the Fortran-based Monte Carlo solver:

 .. code-block:: bash